lyft/clutch/docs/advanced/security-auditing.md

 #### Local Adhoc Use

-Clutch ships with an in-memory storage for events which allow it to be used without setting up a Postgres database.
+Clutch ships with an in-memory storage for events which allows it to be used without setting up a Postgres database.
 It is not recommended to run this way outside of a trial or adhoc temporary use.
 All history of actions taken with Clutch will be lost with the process shutting down.